To date, Chronic Wasting Disease has not been detected in any deer populations within Vermont.

 What Should Hunters Know?

-Vermont has rules about importing and possessing legally taken deer or elk, or parts of deer or elk, from states and Canadian provinces that have had Chronic Wasting Disease.
+Vermont has two important regulations designed to help prevent CWD from entering the state.
+First, it is illegal to import and possess carcasses of deer or elk, or parts of deer or elk, legally harvested from states and Canadian provinces that have had Chronic Wasting Disease.
 Visit Big Game Taken Outside of Vermont for more information.

 Health officials advise hunter not to consume meat from animals known to be infected with the disease.
 Boning out meat is recommended.
 In addition, they suggest hunters take the normal simple precautions when field dressing carcasses.